Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Numerical study of two quasi-1D quantum drums

 This striking difference between the two drums can be understood in terms of the index theorem of Ref.~\cite{Schecter2018index}.
 Firstly, a chiral operator $\mathcal{C}_{w/j} =\prod_{\Box_{j}}\sigma^z_{j_x,j_y}$ (where the subscript $w (j)$ refers to the wire (junction of two wires)) can be defined in both cases, which involves one site $(j_x,j_y)$ per elementary plaquette contained in the drum (these sites are indicated by crosses in red in all panels of Fig.~\ref{FIG10}).
 This operator satisfies $\{H,\mathcal{C}_{w/j}\}=0$ for the Hilbert space fragments generated by these drums, thus ensuring the $E \rightarrow -E$ symmetry of the spectrum.
 Furthermore, as already discussed, these two drums have a global reflection symmetry, $\mathcal{R}_{w/j}$, that commutes with $H$ (Fig.~\ref{FIG10}).
 Importantly, while $[\mathcal{R}_w, \mathcal{C}_w]=0$, it turns out that $[\mathcal{R}_j, \mathcal{C}_j] \neq 0$ which means that the index theorem of Ref.~\cite{Schecter2018index} applies to the wire but not to junction of two wires.
 This leads to a macroscopically large number of protected zero modes in the former case and also explains our numerical data (Fig.~\ref{FIG14}).
 The number of zero modes in the wire show an interesting even-odd effect as a function of $N_p$ (Fig.~\ref{FIG14}) with the even values of $N_p$ showing a higher number of zero modes.
 This even-odd effect stems from the fact that the axis that defines the reflection symmetry, $\mathcal{R}_w$, passes through a single site shared by two elementary plaquettes for even values of $N_p$; in contrast, it passes through two sites along a diagonal of an elementary plaquette for odd values of $N_p$ (Fig.~\ref{FIG10}, left and middle panels).
 The number of zero modes scale as $\mu_{e/o}(\sqrt{\varphi})^{N_p}$ (with $\varphi$ $=$ $(1+\sqrt{5})/2$ being the golden ratio as defined before) where $\mu_e \approx 0.75$ ($\mu_o \approx 0.35$) for even (odd) values of $N_p$ (see Fig.~\ref{FIG14}).
 Identical scaling behavior was also observed for the number of zero modes in the 1D PXP model~\cite{Turner2018a, Turner2018b, Buijsman2022}.

 It is useful to point out here that a different type of junction of two equal-length wires (Fig.~\ref{drumvarieties}, panel B) instead of this junction being studied here will again have an exponentially large number of exact zero modes.
 Similarly, a junction of three equal-length wires (Fig.~\ref{drumvarieties}, panel C) as well as a junction of four equal-length wires (Fig.~\ref{drumvarieties}, panel D) will also have a macroscopic number of zero modes due to the index theorem of Ref.~\cite{Schecter2018index}.
-It is interesting to see how the number of zero modes scales as a function of $N_p$ for these quasi-1D cases as $N_p \gg 1$.